Bat In Your Home? 24/7 Emergency Service Available

 Licensed & Insured

-TriState Wildlife has removed more bats from more homes than any other company in the tri-state area.
-Family-owned since 1998, we handle every phase: emergency bat-in-house calls, humane one-way eviction, full roofline exclusion, and attic decontamination.
-All bat work is backed by a 25-year transferable written warranty.
+TriState Wildlife are the region's top experts in humane bat removal, and have been featured on CBS News.
+We handle every phase: emergency bat-in-house calls, humane one-way eviction, full roofline exclusion, and attic decontamination.
+All bat work is backed by a 25-year transferable warranty.

 How We Work

-The process is to seal the entire house down to the main bat entrance, then install one-way eviction devices over the primary access points.
+We examine the home inch by inch to identify every vulnerable point and determine the best approach for removal.
+From there, we use custom solutions to seal the entire house down to the primary bat entrances, then install one-way eviction devices over the remaining access points.
 These devices let bats leave at dusk but prevent re-entry.
 Once all bats have filtered out, we return to seal the remaining openings.

 Our Bat Work